orra-dev/agent-fragile-to-prod-guide-with-cf-agents/monolithic-app/README.md

 2. **Token Inefficiency**: The whole context is passed to the LLM for every operation, even for deterministic tasks.
 3. **Reliability Issues**: A failure in any component impacts the entire application.
 4. **Debugging Complexity**: Difficult to isolate issues within the monolith.
-5. **Scalability Challenges**: The entire application needs to scale together.
+5. **Scalability Challenges**: The entire application needs to scale together - however cloudflare durable objects do simplify this.
-6. **Managing State Across failures is hard**: When failures occur mid-transaction, the system can be left in an inconsistent state.
+6. **Managing State Across failures is hard**: Even with a durable object's internal trackable state, this is still an issue as a failure might occur post transaction completion.

 ### Critical Bug: Inventory Inconsistency